 In his preface to the Greatest Odia Stories Ever Told, K.K Mohapatra humbly admits, “It is impossible to convey the richness and variety of a century-old tradition of short story writing within the compass of a single anthology, let alone select the greatest stories ever told.”

-But as a reader, I can testify to the fact that as far as translated works go, the translators have attempted to maintain the authenticity and the flavor of life at the time when the stories were first written.
+But as a reader, I can testify to the fact that as far as translated works go, the translators have attempted to maintain the authenticity and the flavour of life at the time when the stories were first written.
 The anthology is made up of 24 carefully curated stories, representative of some of the finest works of Odia literature.

 These 24 stories are an eclectic mix of tales that span across genres of romance, fantasy and, politics.
 They encompass the complexities and simplicities native to folk tales, that were a big part of the ora